List of national flowers: Bhutan

 The national flower of Bhutan is the blue poppy.
 Previously misidentified as the non-native Meconopsis grandis, national flower of Bhutan was identified in 2017 as Meconopsis gakyidiana, a new distinct species.

 Brunei

 The national flower of Brunei is Simpoh Ayer (Dillenia suffruticosa).

 Cambodia

 Cambodia formally adopted the romduol (រំដួល) as its national flower in the year 2005 by a royal decree.
-The royal decree designates the taxon as Mitrella mesnyi, however, this is a taxonomically illegitimate synonym for Sphaerocoryne affinis.
+The royal decree designates the taxon as Mitrella mesnyi, however, this is a taxonomically illegitimate synonym for Sphaerocoryne affinis, which does not occur in Cambodia.
+The accepted species name for romduol is Sphaerocoryne lefevrei.

-Hong Kong

-The symbolic flower of Hong Kong is the Hong Kong orchid tree ("洋紫荊"), Bauhinia blakeana.

 India

-The national flower of India is the lotus flower (Nelumbo nucifera).
-It is a sacred flower and occupies a unique position in the art and mythology of ancient India and has been an auspicious symbol of Indian culture since time immemorial.
+The lotus (Nelumbo nucifera) is the national flower of India.
+It is a sacred flower in the art and culture of ancient India.

 Indonesia

 There are three types of floral emblems used to symbolize Indonesia: